 Here on the eve of the domestic release of Marvel Studio’s biggest triumph to date, Captain America: Civil War, a producer most people have never heard of before is stepping forward to reclaim the credit history has apparently robbed from him.
-It begs the question of whether or not it truly matters anymore who created Marvel Studios, but for David Maisel it sure as heck does.
+It begs the question of whether it truly matters anymore who created Marvel Studios, but for David Maisel it sure as heck does.
 He has a new project to promote, and if we believe he was the brains behind the dealmaking which gave us The Avengers maybe we’d be more inclined to check out his Angry Birds Movie later this month.

 Who do we generally think of as being responsible for creating the version of Marvel Studios we know and love?
 Let’s just say Kevin Feige.
 Yeah, he probably did it.
 That sounds right.
 In Feige we trust.
 Stan Lee tried but failed for decades.
 Avi Arad came along in the 90s and got the ball rolling on some quality movies, but eventually went away to exclusively oversee the Spider-Man movies at Sony.
 Then Kevin Feige rode in on a white horse, bathed in angelic light no doubt, and said, “Listen, here’s how this is going to happen.”
 This the word of Feige, thanks be to…